xmnboy/hello-cordova/docs/README.md

 compass, as specified by the **Heading** slider.
 Likewise, the compass field on the device’s simulated display will update to reflect the returned compass data.

+_Not all devices include the hardware necessary to provide compass heading data!_

 The code that is reading the compass data is located inside the `cordova-acc.js` file in the “hello-cordova” project directory.

+> **NOTE:** there is a known issue on some Android 5 devices where the compass
+> feature does not work.
+This is an Apache Cordova problem that currently has no
+> known solution.
+You will only see this problem when running on a real device.
+As
+> an alternative you can use the [HTML5 device orientation API][].

+[HTML5 device orientation API]: <http://www.html5rocks.com/en/tutorials/device/orientation/>

 ### Try to Debug some JavaScript, CSS and HTML